 Why do we need this research?

 We want to find safe treatments that can make the placenta more effective.
-This would help these babies grow as they should, and reduce the risk of stillbirth and improve lifelong health.
+This would help these babies grow as they should, reducing the risk of stillbirth and improving lifelong health.

 Getting medicine to the placenta in pregnancy

 It can be difficult to get drugs to the placenta without harming the baby.
-Researchers funded by Tommy’s recently found a way to make sure that medicines are delivered straight to the placenta, by using small molecules called ‘homing peptides’.
+Tommy’s researchers recently found a way to make sure that medicines are delivered straight to the placenta using small molecules called ‘homing peptides’.
 When these peptides are injected into the bloodstream of pregnant mice, they attach only to the surface of the placenta and not to any other organ.
 Our researchers are now combining these peptides with new drugs to see if we can make the placenta healthier.

 What’s happening in this project?

-In this project, in order to find new drugs that could be combined with their homing peptides, our researchers are looking at microRNAs (miRNAs).
+In order to find new drugs that could be combined with these homing peptides, our researchers have been looking at microRNAs (miRNAs).
 These tiny molecules are found inside the cells of the placenta and help to control how it grows and works.
-However, we know that the actions of some miRNAs can be linked to problems with the placenta.
-So our researchers want to find out if it’s possible to use drugs to block these miRNAs and stop them from working.
+However, the actions of some miRNAs can be linked to problems with the placenta, so our researchers wanted to find out if it’s possible to use drugs to block these miRNAs and stop them from working.